B. Mus. & M. Mus in Violin Performance

 Debbie began her pedagogy training with Robert Culver at the University of Michigan.
-Debbie continued her training in Suzuki pedagogy with noted trainers Edmund Springer, Dorothy & Sharon Jones, Alice Joy Lewis, Carol Dallinger & Dr. Timothy (Terry) Durbin.
+Debbie continued her training in Suzuki pedagogy with noted trainers Edmund Sprunger, Mark Mutter, Thomas Wermuth, Dorothy & Sharon Jones, Alice Joy Lewis, Carol Dallinger & Dr. Timothy (Terry) Durbin.

 Debbie is a frequent guest clinician and adjudicator for festivals and workshops throughout Ontario.
+Debbie is currently serving the greater Suzuki community as the Chair of the Suzuki Association of Ontario.
 She is also the proud Suzuki parent of two wonderful girls!

 March 2019: Under the Stars Recital

 A Taiwanese-Canadian pianist and collaborative musician, Paula earned a master’s degree from the University of Ottawa following her studies at the University of Calgary.
 She worked with Marilyn Engle and Dr. Stephane Lemelin during her studies in piano performance.
 More recently, she finished her pedagogy degree in neuroscience research, at the University of Ottawa School of Music Piano Lab, supervised by Dr. Gilles Comeau.